karimrebai/training/spark/spark-definitive-guide/notes.md

 Case classes advantages:

-- **q** frees you from needing to keep track of where and when things are mutated.
+- **Immutability** frees you from needing to keep track of where and when things are mutated.
 - **Comparison-by-value** allows you to compare instances as if they were primitive values —no more uncertainty regarding whether instances of a class are compared by value or reference.
 - **Pattern matching** simplifies branching logic, which leads to less bugs and more readable code.